DigilabNLCR/AuthorGuesser/README.md

     - The higher the number of words, the higher probability of a right guess
 2) Run authorguesser.py
     - The script has been built in Python 3.9.
-    - requirements for python packages: os, requests, joblib, re, datetime, time, json, argparse
+    - requirements for python packages: os, requests, joblib, re, datetime, time, json, argparse, chardet
     - The script prepares the file (cleaning, connecting lines...) and delexicalize it (using UDPipe).
 The delexicalization in this case means: part-of-speech tags for autosemantic words (nouns (NOUN), proper nouns (PROPN), adjectives (ADJ), verbs (VERB), adverbs (ADV), and numbers (NUM)), other words are lemmatized.
     - Model is selected according to the segment length (in tokens), and applied.
 3) Check for the results